LordJatonyas/LordJatonyas/README.md

 Engineering Science Undergraduate at the University of Oxford.

-Specialisation in Biomedical and Information Engineering.
-Excited about non-invasive techniques to learn about the brain.
-Building software to make analysis of biosignals seamless.
+- Specialisation in Biomedical and Information Engineering 👨🏻‍💻
+- Excited about non-invasive techniques to learn about the brain 🧠
+- Building software to make analysis of biosignals seamless 💻

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Lua](https://img.shields.io/badge/Lua-2C2D72?style=for-the-badge&logo=lua&logoColor=white)